bruno2009/Dissertation/README.md

-# Here is the data and the R script used.
+# Here are the data and the R script used in part of my dissertation.